knackebrot/jellyfin-plugin-enigma2/README.md

 Ensure openWebIf is installed and running - go into settings and make a note of them so they can be entered on the MediaBrowser Vu+ config page.

-Setup on MediaBrowser server
+Setup on Jellyfin server
 ----------------------------

-Install Vu+ plugin and restart MediaBrowser server.
+Install the plugin:
+- Open Jellyfin and go to the Plugin section
+- Open the "Repositories" tab and add https://raw.githubusercontent.com/knackebrot/jellyfin-plugin-enigma2/jellyfin/manifest.json
+- Switch to the tab "Catalogue" and install the "Enigma2" plugin that you can find in the "Live-TV" section
+- Restart the Jellyfin server

+Configure the plugin:

 Go to config page for Vu+ and amend default contents as follows (at a minimum, the first 3 must be entered):

 Vu+ hostname or ip address: